 Richard Ives has extensive experience of prevention and education work with children and young people, especially in relation to illegal drugs and alcohol.
 He runs the company, educari, which has produced educational resources on, for example, drug and substance abuse.
 Richard has carried out an evaluation of the Gamble Aware website.

 David Miers was, until his retirement in 2010, Professor of Law at Cardiff Law School.
 He has a long-standing research interest in and has published extensively about the regulation of commercial gambling.
 He has been regularly consulted by government and the regulatory bodies and in 2003/04 was a Special Adviser to the Joint Committee on the Draft Gambling Bill.
 He was appointed to the Board in February 2009 and is its Deputy Chair.
 Until its transfer he was also a Trustee of the Responsible Gambling Fund.

 Gerda Reith is Director of Research for the School of Social and Political Sciences at the University of Glasgow.
 Her research focuses on the role of social, cultural and environmental factors in the development of different types of gambling behaviour, and on the implications of these for public health and policy.

-Dr Sanju George is a consultant in addition psychiatry at the Birmingham and Solihull Mental Health NHS Foundation Trust, and honorary senior lecturer in addition psychiatry at the University of Birmingham.
+Dr Sanju George is a consultant in addiction psychiatry at the Birmingham and Solihull Mental Health NHS Foundation Trust, and honorary senior lecturer in addiction psychiatry at the University of Birmingham.
 He is a highly skilled addictions specialist and his unique expertise is gambling addiction, alcohol addiction and addicted doctors.
 He is also a keen academic who has authored over 120 papers in international journals, is on the editorial board of five medical journals and is a scientific peer reviewer for over 30 journals.
-An expert in gambling addiction, he researches, writes and speaks on the subject, and collabourates nationally and internationally.
+An expert in gambling addiction, he researches, writes and speaks on the subject, and collaborates nationally and internationally.